ACCT 2099. Accounting Principles for Entrepreneurs. 3 Hours.

 ACCT 3250.
 Forensic Accounting.
 3 Hours.

-Prerequisite: FIN 3350.
+Prerequisite: ACCT 3100.
 Introduction, examination, and practical applications of forensic techniques in accounting.
 Topics include fraud detection, business valuations, income and asset valuations in divorce proceedings, expert witness rules (post Daubert), cross examination, rules of evidence and procedure.